flyway/flywaydb.org/documentation/command/check.md

 # Check
 {% include enterprise.html %}

-Produces comparison reports to increase confidence in your migrations.
+Produces reports to increase confidence in your migrations.

+Flyway migrates against a temporary database and compares this against the target database in order to generate a report.

 #### Flags:
 _One or more flags must be present_